-The three main areas of risk identified for the Syndicate are natural catastrophes, liability claims and investment losses:
+The three main areas of risk identified for the Syndicate are natural catastrophes, liability claims and investment losses.
+Scenario analysis has been performed on all three risk types to identify the most material risk types as well as the most exposed segments within each risk as described below.